Kate Mulgrew: Earlier career (1975–1994)

-Mulgrew's early career included portraying Mary Ryan for two years on the ABC soap Ryan's Hope (1975).
+Mulgrew's early career included portraying Mary Ryan for two years in the ABC soap Ryan's Hope (1975).
 She became a fan favorite and remained associated with the show long after its cancellation.
-Mulgrew remained friends with former co-star Ilene Kristen and presented a special Soap Opera Digest Award to Ryan's Hope creator Claire Labine in 1995.
-While in Ryan's Hope, she also played the role of Emily Webb in the American Shakespeare Theater production of Our Town in Stratford, Connecticut.
-Mulgrew played ambitious country singer Garnet McGee in a November 1978 episode of Dallas.
-In 1979-80, she played Kate Columbo in Mrs. Columbo, a spin-off of the detective series Columbo, created specifically for her, which lasted 13 episodes.
+She remained friends with former co-star Ilene Kristen and presented a special Soap Opera Digest Award to Ryan's Hope creator Claire Labine in 1995.
+While in Ryan's Hope, she also played Emily Webb in the American Shakespeare Theatre production of Our Town in Stratford, Connecticut.
+She played ambitious country singer Garnet McGee in a November 1978 episode of Dallas.
+In 1979–1980, she played Kate Columbo in Mrs. Columbo, a spin-off of the detective series Columbo created specifically for her, which lasted 13 episodes.

 In 1981, Mulgrew co-starred with Richard Burton and Nicholas Clay in the Arthurian love triangle Lovespell as Irish princess Isolt, who casts a spell on Mark, King of Cornwall, and his surrogate son, Tristan.
-During that same year, she co-starred with Pierce Brosnan in the six-hour miniseries about Irish immigrants in 19th century America called Manions of America.
-In 1985, she appeared in Remo Williams: The Adventure Begins in the role of Major Fleming.
+In the same year she also co-starred with Pierce Brosnan in the six-hour miniseries Manions of America, about Irish immigrants in 19th-century America.
+In 1985, she appeared in Remo Williams: The Adventure Begins as Major Fleming.
 In 1986, she appeared in a run of Cheers episodes as Janet Eldridge.
 In 1987, she appeared in Throw Momma from the Train as Margaret, Billy Crystal's character's ex-wife.

-In 1992, Kate appeared on Murphy Brown as Hillary Wheaton, a Toronto-based anchorwoman brought in to replace Murphy Brown during her maternity leave, but who turned out to have the same problem with alcoholism as Brown had previously dealt with at the beginning of the series.

-Also in 1992, she played a guest-starring role as a soap-opera star who kills her bodyguard/lover and tries to cover it up, on Murder, She Wrote, episode number 170, titled "Ever After".
-Around the same time, she guest-starred in three episodes of Batman: The Animated Series as the terrorist Red Claw.
+In 1992, Mulgrew appeared on Murphy Brown as Hillary Wheaton, a Toronto-based anchorwoman brought in to replace Murphy during her maternity leave, but who turned out to have the same problem with alcoholism as Brown dealt with at the beginning of the series.
+Also in 1992, Mulgrew had a guest-starring role as a soap opera star in Murder, She Wrote, episode number 170, "Ever After".
+At around the same time she guest-starred in three episodes of Batman: The Animated Series as the terrorist Red Claw.